Oxford Comics Network

 Oxford Comics logo, a black Oxford skyline on a white background

 Undoubtedly, then, comics meld different artistic and literary techniques to create new narrative modes that have important cultural, social and political implications.
-The TORCH Comics Network is designed to cultivate an open, democratic and inclusive environment where these varying implications can be discussed, debated and analysed by students and academics of all levels.
-Featuring bi-weekly seminars with talks from visiting comics critics and practitioners throughout the Oxford term time, the network aims to facilitate a new interdisciplinary dialogue about a form that demands more comprehensive and ongoing critical analysis.
+The TORCH Comics Network was designed to cultivate an open, democratic and inclusive environment where these varying implications could be discussed, debated and analysed by students and academics of all levels.
+Featuring bi-weekly seminars with talks from visiting comics critics and practitioners throughout the Oxford term time, the network aimed to facilitate a new interdisciplinary dialogue about a form that demands more comprehensive and ongoing critical analysis.

-Find and follow the network on social media: on Twitter (@OxfordComicsNet), Facebook (Oxford Comics Network), and Instagram (oxfordcomicsnet).
+Find past social media associated with the network: on Twitter (@OxfordComicsNet), Facebook (Oxford Comics Network), and Instagram (oxfordcomicsnet).

 People